Banting Postdoctoral Fellowships: Position yourself as a research leader of tomorrow (Transcript)

 Social Sciences and Humanities Research Council of Canada (SSHRC)

-The Banting Fellowship is internationally recognized and I think they bring a lot of attention to the work I've been doing and because I work on a fairly non-canonical writer, George Gissing, it really allowed me to disseminate my work but it also allowed other people to hear about him.
+The Banting Fellowships are internationally recognized and I think that they bring a lot of attention to the work I’ve been doing.
+And because I work on a fairly non-canonical 19th century writer, George Gissing, it really allowed me to disseminate my work but it also allowed other people to hear about him.

 I would say if you have a project that you're really excited about and it opens up a new area of research for you, that you should go for it because you never know what's going to happen.
 I was excited about my research proposal but I had no idea whether I had a real shot at getting one of these fellowships and here I am, I got one and it's taught me the lesson as well.
 You have to put yourself out there and you have to apply and you have to go for it.
 And it can happen.